voder-ai/eslint-plugin-traceability/docs/code-quality-refactor-opportunities-2025-12-03.md

 - Introduce a dedicated `src/rules/helpers/require-story-io.ts` (already partially present) as the single place for reading and writing files in tests and rules.
 - Move purely structural helpers (e.g., small predicates, formatting helpers) into a `require-story-utils.ts`-style module so each file focuses on a single axis of responsibility.
+- Consider applying the same helper-extraction pattern used for `valid-story-reference` and `prefer-implements-annotation` to `valid-req-reference`, which is another relatively complex rule that would benefit from clearer separation between AST traversal, validation logic, and message construction.

 ## 3. Revisit targeted ESLint suppressions